2026 West Central Youth Baseball League Rules

 -

-It shall be the responsibility of the West Central Youth Baseball Executive Board to administer the league rules as necessary.
-The WCYB President, Vice President, and Secretary/Treasurer shall make up the WCYB Executive Board.
-The WCYB League Board shall consist of the Executive Board and the League President of each Town.
-The Executive board positions shall be voted on by the WCYB League Board at the first meeting of each year.
+It shall be the responsibility of the West Central Youth League Executive Board to administer the league rules as necessary.
+The WCYL President, Vice President, and Secretary/Treasurer shall make up the WCYL Executive Board.
+The WCYL League Board shall consist of the Executive Board and the League President of each Town.
+The Executive board positions shall be voted on by the WCYL League Board at the first meeting of each year.
 A quorum will consist of 4 towns to be present to hold a vote and each town has one vote.
 Any local league official, coach, parent, etc. may also hold a league office.

 -